 We lived 8 years in Dubai.
 After the first year we are in Dubai, we apply [as refugees], so it took us 7 years to come here.
 [My husband] have a good job in Dubai but we couldn’t stay.
 What if they cancelled our visa, which happened to many people.
 He would have to go to Iraq and we can’t do that.
 Even my son, my youngest, he was born in Dubai but he can’t be citizen there.

-In summer sometimes I would be able, me and the kids, to visit my family.
+[While we were in Dubai] in summer sometimes I would be able, me and the kids, to visit my family [in Iraq].
 Each summer it’s getting harder, dangerous.
 I was there one of the summers when there is a bombing, car explosion.
 I was there in the kitchen and the door, everything…. it is hard to explain.
 We all just freeze.
 And thanks god the kids was in a safe area away from the windows, all the windows just shattered.
 It was scary.
-So my father, after one or two days, he’s like, okay, we’re done, go back to your husband!
+So my father, after one or two days, he’s like, ‘okay, we’re done, go back to your husband!’
 He feel very worried about us.
 We visit them maybe three years and the last two years I couldn’t do it.

 All the time in Dubai, I have depression.
 It was hard because I’m so close to my parents.
 That’s how I got involved in the baking.
-I was feeling worried, I don’t feel safe, I couldn’t sleep until the morning.
-My mom, she said you love baking, try to do that.
+I was feeling worried; I don’t feel safe, I couldn’t sleep until the morning.
+My mom said, ‘you love baking, try to do that.’
 So I started baking.
 It helped me a lot!
 I spend all the nights [baking].
 The hallway in our building always smell like vanilla.
 It made me feel really good.
 Especially Christmas time, I took the cookies to my son’s school, I bring them 200 cookies!
-One of his teachers, she call me, ‘you’re like Santa Claus!’
+One of his teachers call me, ‘you’re like Santa Claus!’

 I started to look for recipes and that’s when I improve my English.
 I found the best books were the English ones, like Barefoot Contessa, Martha Stewart.
 My husband encourage me a lot.
 He took me to this huge Japanese bookshop in Dubai.
 We spent all our weekends, he and the boys in the section with the cars and comic books, and me in the cooking section and baking.
 And I end up buying a lot of books.
 When I came here I have to ship [them], I would not come here until I have my books first!